Beyond Frosting » Recipes » Desserts » Cookies » Oatmeal Cookies » Soft & Chewy Oatmeal Raisin Cookies

 What Kinds of Oats To Use

-I also often use gluten-free rolled oats from Bob’s Red Mill or Traders Joes and they work perfectly as well.
-However, I’ve never combined them with a gluten-free flour in this recipe.
+• Gluten-free rolled oats: I also often use gluten-free rolled oats from Bob’s Red Mill or Traders Joes and they work perfectly as well.
+However, I’ve never combined them with gluten-free flour.
+If you want to make these gluten-free, make sure you’re using a 1:1 cup for cup gluten-free replacement flour.

 How to Store